Holbrook, Massachusetts: Education

+These replaced the town's three schools, including the John F. Kennedy Elementary School (PreK–3) and the South Elementary School (4–6).
+The new school is on the same lot that the Holbrook Junior-Senior High School (7–12) once stood.

 Infrastructure

 Transportation

-Principal highways are Routes 37 and 139, which intersect at the center of the town.
+The principal highways are Routes 37 and 139, which intersect at the center of the town.

-Commuter rail service to South Station, Boston, is available on the Middleboro line from the Holbrook/Randolph Rail Station.
+Commuter rail service to South Station, Boston, is available on the Fall River/New Bedford line from the Holbrook/Randolph Rail Station.

 Holbrook is a member of the Massachusetts Bay Transportation Authority (MBTA), which provides fixed bus route service to Quincy Center, Braintree Station, and Montello Commuter Rail Station in Brockton.
 Holbrook is served by the 230 Bus from Quincy Center Station.
 The MBTA also provides THE RIDE, a paratransit service for the elderly and disabled.
 The 238 and 240 buses operate from Holbrook-Randolph Station on the town line, which provides access to Quincy Center MBTA Station, Avon, and Ashmont MBTA station.